wenhaisun/wenhaisun.github.io/_pages/about.md

 For a paragraph break: Use an empty line. -->

 ## Recent News
+**[Apr, 2025]** Our paper about mitigating the data poisoning threat to LDP has been accepted by ACM CCS 2025.
 **[Apr, 2025]** I was invited to serve on the TPC for ESORICS 2025.
 **[Apr, 2025]** I have been promoted to Associate Professor with tenure staring Fall 2025!
 **[Mar, 2025]** I was invited to serve on the TPC for IEEE S&P 2026.